siyengar/quic-url/draft-subodh-quic-httpqs.md

 Server Behavior
 ---------------

-A CDN that supports the `httpqs` scheme MUST accept connections over HTTP over QUIC as well as HTTPS on the same IP and also the `https` port.
+A CDN that supports `httpqs` resources MUST accept connections over HQ as well as HTTPS on the same IP and port.
 Accepting QUIC and TCP connections on the same IP does not require CDNs to listen on QUIC and TCP on the same host.
+CDNs SHOULD also exclude the query param / scheme from the cache key to ensure a high cache hit rate.

-Websites that use such CDNs can send `httpqs` URLs wherever a `https` scheme could have been used.
+Websites that use such CDNs can send these URLs wherever a `https` scheme could have been used.
 Discovery that a CDN supports this scheme is out of scope of this document.
 We assume that websites and CDNs have a trust relationship that allows them to discover that they can use this scheme.

 Client Behavior
 ---------------

+A browser must first determine whether the resource is for an `httpqs` resource.
+This can be determined by parsing the scheme / query string [TODO: chooose one].

-When a browser recieves a URL to a resource with the scheme `httpqs`, if it does not have a cached connection for QUIC or TCP, it SHOULD race both a HTTP over QUIC and a HTTPS connection as soon as it has an IP address for the hostname to connect to.
+When a browser recieves a URL to a `httpqs` resource, if it does not have a cached connection for QUIC or TCP, it SHOULD race both a HQ and an HTTPS connection as soon as it has an IP address for the hostname to connect to.
 The specific policy of racing connections and the tradeoffs between using pooled connections versus opening new connections are out of scope of this document.

 It is possible that the browser already has an Alt-Svc setting available on the origin of the `httpqs` resource.